PlantPhenoOntology/ppo/docs/imports/import_methods_notes.md

-# User documentation and comparison of methods for importing terms from a source ontology
+# Methods for importing terms from a source ontology

 These are notes from an investigation of different approaches to extracting sets of terms from a source ontology so that they can be imported to a target ontology (PPO, in this case).
 OntoFox's implementation of the MIREOT method appears to be widely used, but has significant limitations.
 Most seriously: 1) OntoFox does not always seem to preserve annotations (see results below); and 2) OntoFox is not easily scriptable, which makes automated builds impractical.
 Here, I provide usage notes for two alternatives, ROBOT (https://github.com/ontodev/robot) and OWLTools (https://github.com/owlcollab/owltools), and compare their output to that of OntoFox.

 ## Installation notes

 If you use a symlink to add the ROBOT launch script to the search path (as is common in \*nix), the launch script will no longer work.
-To fix this, substitude the following lines for line 9 in the launch script.
+To fix this, substitute the following lines for line 9 in the launch script.

 ```bash
 # A modified command to get the script path that correctly follows links.